maggarwal13/rdap-irr-support/draft-rdap-irr-extension.md

 ## Filter Set Object Class

-‘irr0_filterSet’ The filterSet object class is an RDAP representation of the filter-set object in RPSL.
+It is the RDAP representation of the RPSL filter-set class defined in RFC2622#section-5.4

 Syntax: irr0_filterSet/< name of the filter >